15 highlights of the year ahead in Scotland's arts and culture calendar

-Events Scotland 2024: 15 highlights of the year ahead in Scotland's arts and culture calendar
+Events in Scotland 2024: 15 highlights of the year ahead in Scotland's arts and culture calendar

 There is no shortage of arts and culture events and projects to look forward to in 2024.
 Films, TV series, stage shows, exhibitions and new attractions are among the early highlights of the year ahead.